Skip to content

 Elisenda Ballesté Buxó – Coordinator of the Global Democracy Coalition

-Elisenda Ballesté Buxó is the Project Coordinator of the Global Democracy Coalition, a strategic multi-stakeholder alliance of organizations dedicated to advancing and protecting democracy.
-She has previously managed the EU co-funded Global Monitor of COVID-19’s impact on Democracy and Human Rights project and has produced analysis on democratic trends in the Middle East subregion.
+Elisenda Ballesté Buxó is the Coordinator of the Global Democracy Coalition, a strategic multi-stakeholder alliance of organizations dedicated to advancing and protecting democracy.
+She has previously managed the EU co-funded Global Monitor of COVID-19’s impact on Democracy and Human Rights project and has produced analysis on democratic trends in the Middle East and North Africa.

 Click here to read more about Elisenda’s work and background.